gavintreseder/pof/README_Old.md

 The steps below explain how to complete this process in VS Code.
 There are two areas where we will be providing inputs to setup; the terminal and the VSCode pallete

-Terminal commands are typed into the terminal (typically on the bottom edge of your IDE, but if not can be accessed with ctrl + shift + `) and exectued by pressing enter
+Terminal commands are typed into the terminal (typically on the bottom edge of your IDE) and exectued by pressing enter

 > > > This is a terminal command